 Income is documented by providing the lender with your most recent pay check stubs covering a 30 day period.
 Or, if you’re self-employed, you’ll be asked to submit copies of your last two years of federal income tax returns.
 This process is pretty much the same for all loan programs that require a full documentation regardless of where the property is located.

 Mortgage loan programs also have their own individual loan limits as well.
-For example, in Utah and most parts of the country a conventional loan limit is $484,350, referred to as a “conforming” loan.
-In higher cost counties like Tooele and Summit, around Salt Lake City, these limit can increase based on the higher median home values in the area compared to the national average.
+For example, in most Utah the conventional loan limit is $510,400, this is referred to as a “conforming” loan.
+In higher-cost counties like Tooele and Summit, around Salt Lake City, these limits can increase based on the higher median home values in the area compared to the national average.
 Jumbo loans are those mortgages where the amount is higher than the local conforming maximum.

 VA Loan Limits: